 Store in original carton.
-For best storage, place on interior shelf or in wine/egg rack.
+For best storage, place in wine/egg rack or on interior shelf.

-Dairy Products Milk
+Dairy Products

+• Milk

-- Store in original container on refrigerator shelf. - Butter or margarine Store in the dairy compartment or on refrigerator shelf until opened.
-When opened, store in covered dish or on butter dish in the dairy compartment. - Cheese
+Store in original container on refrigerator shelf.

+- Butter or margarine Store in the utility compartment or on refrigerator shelf until opened.
+When opened, store in covered dish or on butter dish in the utility compartment. - Cheese

 Store in original packaging until opened.
-When opened, tightly rewrap in plastic wrap or aluminum foil and store in dairy compartment or on refrigerator shelf.
+When opened, tightly rewrap in plastic wrap or aluminum foil and store in utility compartment or on refrigerator shelf.